alexanderlarsen/StealthActionTopdown-Stripped/README.md

 During a two-month development of this top-down stealth action shooter game, my aim was creating a vertical slice that both draws inspiration from and expands upon the gameplay of Metal Gear Solid: VR Missions (1999).
 All code in the Assets/Scripts folder of this repo has been written by me.

-You can read more about the project or grab a build to try out on my website: https://alexanderlarsen.com
+You can read more about the project or grab a build to try out on my [website](https://alexanderlarsen.com/top-down-stealth-action-shooter/).

 ![Screenshot](Screenshot.png)